 When an inline function is

-protected and is not a part of a
+protected but is not a part of a

 internal declaration, it is considered a module 's public API.
 It can be called in other modules and is inlined at such call sites as well.